meeran2019/microservice-architecture/Overview.md

 - Horizontal Pod Autoscaler (HPA) resource is used to increase or decrease the replica based on the load.
 - Give the pod level permission to access the AWS resources.
 - Ingress resource is used to route the traffic based on the host and path.
+- For code snippet, refer the https://github.com/meeran2019/microservice-architecture/tree/develop/helm

 ### Terraform and TFSec:
+Terraform is vendor neutral and support multiple providers.
+It consists of open source, enterprise and cloud based.
+For cloud based, no need of manage state file and handled by cloud itself.
+For other, require to integrate with S3 and DynamoDB to maintain state file locking.
+For cloud, secrets can be passed as sensitive variable.
+For other, need to integrate with Vault or other secret solutions.

+-

 ### ArgoCD: